ajknh/PastramiHunter/README.md

 # Game Jam Game
 This is the Game Jam Game GitHub repository.
 This uses PyGame.
-To install it, please see https://www.pygame.org Please see a basic outline of the Pygame structure at basicpygame/basicoutline.py
+To install it, please see https://www.pygame.org \n Please see a basic outline of the Pygame structure at basicpygame/basicoutline.py

 ## Basic Pygame code outline: